samiam2013/GoMVClean/README.md

 6) `go run`

-7) find a way to browse localhost:8080
+7) find a way to browse https://localhost

+8) change the keys by generating your own for the `TLS/` directory before you connect it to the internet or you'll have no security

 # Check Out it's Features (ultra basic mode for now)
 Look at the index, it's a static file, and so is the form.